How to conduct a Health and Safety Audit

 1. Sequence questions and answer it

-This is done through a workplace inspection to ensure that the safety procedures are applied.
+This is done through a workplace inspection to ensure that safety procedures are applied.
 Their effectiveness can also be observed during this stage.

 2. Compile an audit report

-The audit report must reflect all findings noted in the first step, regardless of whether they are positive of whether improvements are needed.
+The audit report must reflect all findings noted in the first step, regardless of whether they are positive or whether improvements are needed.
 Audit findings highlight strengths, weaknesses, and areas where improvements are necessary.

 The audit report can also be used to identify risks noted during the audit and their level can subsequently be assessed.